How to mix a drink with moonshine

 Some pointers for using moonshine

 Moonshine authority Kyle Rutten recently gave us some pointers on using moonshine in cocktails and even gave us a couple of recipes.
 He says that in addition to experimenting with using it like any other spirit, “distilling suppliers now offer flavor infusions to really take moonshine cocktails to the next level.
 For example, I frequently work with Mile Hi Distilling.
 They offer essences in such aphrodisiac infusions as apricot, coconut rum, chocolate almond and coffee.”
 Rutten likes to use these essences to layer flavors and add complexity to his drinks.
-Here’s one of his examples of a cocktail using moonshine with a bit of spice.
+On the recipe card below, you’ll find one of his examples of a cocktail using moonshine with a bit of spice, a Spicy-shine-tini.

 But don’t stop here!
 Rutten has many more ideas on what you can do with moonshine.
-Click here to experience Rutten’s Moonshine Mule recipe.
+Here’s a link to our post featuring Rutten’s Moonshine Mule recipe.

 This spicy moonshine martini will bring some serious heat to your evening.